Kairotic/liveloom/README.md

+# Liveloom

+A warp-weighted loom, live codeable via solenoids.

-# lasercut.svg
+## lasercut.svg

 This creates the shapes required to lasercut a loom from 3mm material.
 I used baltic birch plywood, MDF would likely do just as well.

-# Other things needed
+## Other things needed

 - 4mm diameter metal rod
 - 25mm diameter wooden rod